GuildCrafts/web-development-js/_goals/98-Pizza_Restaurant-RDB_Schema_with_CRUD_API.md

 Piccadilly Pizza is a diamond in the rough: their deep dish is the bomb dot com, but they're just breaking even because they lack the easy-to-use online ordering interface that will give them a competitive edge.

-Your job is to design a schema based on the guidelines Piccadilly Pizza has provided, complete with a programmatic component that allows for basic to CRUD operations on the data.
+Your job is to design a schema based on the guidelines Piccadilly Pizza has provided, complete with a programmatic component that allows for basic CRUD operations on the data.

-As a proof of concept, you will first create an E-R diagram that specifies the relationships between these data types, similar to [this one](http://www.conceptdraw.com/How-To-Guide/picture/erd-entity-relationship-diagram-symbols/SOFTWARE-DEVELOPMENT-ERD-Entity-Relationship-Model-Diagram.png).
+As a proof of concept, you will first create an E-R diagram that specifies the relationships between these data types.
 You can use a tool like [Draw.io](https://www.draw.io/?splash=0&libs=er;general;advanced;uml;basic;flowchart;arrows), [WWW SQL Designer](http://ondras.zarovi.cz/sql/demo/) or [MySQL Workbench](https://www.mysql.com/products/workbench/) to create this diagram ([here's](https://www.mysql.com/common/images/products/MySQL_Workbench_Visual_Design_Mac.png) an example).

 Your job is also to provide a basic web API that provides the ability to CRUD the data in each of these tables.
 [Designing a RESTful API With Node and Postgres](http://mherman.org/blog/2016/03/13/designing-a-restful-api-with-node-and-postgres/#.WAqKX5MrKRt) is a great resource for getting started - please adapt the implementation to your own needs.